11 Ways to Spend Leftover Accounting Inventory Budget

 - Take a refresher course on the topic of flexible budgeting.

-- Analyze variances to see how you were able to successfully reduce manufacturing overhead, labor efficiency, and scrap rates in a manufacturing company.
+- Analyze variances to see how you were able to successfully reduce manufacturing overhead, labour efficiency, and scrap rates in a manufacturing company.
 Then repeat the process.
 Invest in other areas of the business if your company has team players.
 Otherwise, invest in another category of your budget.

 - Throw a party to reinforce the company’s positive corporate culture.